awsdocs/aws-cloud9-user-guide/doc_source/sample-python.md

 **Note**
 You can create custom runners for specific versions of Python\.
 For details, see [Create a Builder or Runner](build-run-debug.md#build-run-debug-create-builder-runner)\.

-## Step 4: Install and Configure the AWS SDK for Python \(Boto 3\)<a name="sample-python-sdk"></a>
+## Step 4: Install and Configure the AWS SDK for Python \(Boto3\)<a name="sample-python-sdk"></a>

-The AWS SDK for Python \(Boto 3\) enables you to use Python code to interact with AWS services like Amazon S3\.
+The AWS SDK for Python \(Boto3\) enables you to use Python code to interact with AWS services like Amazon S3\.
 For example, you can use the SDK to create an Amazon S3 bucket, list your available buckets, and then delete the bucket you just created\.

 ### Install pip<a name="sample-python-sdk-install-pip"></a>